Cohabify-ISPP/Cohabify/README.md

 ## General project set up instructions

-1. Navigate to the folder "Frontend" and operate from there.
-2. Install with npm.
+1. Install with npm.
-3. Rename .env.example to remove ".example" and change any needed properties.
+2. Rename .env.example to remove ".example" and change any needed properties.
-4. Now you are ready to execute this Vue.js application.
+3. Now you are ready to execute this Vue.js application.

 You can follow either the command line set up or one of the IDEs.

 ## Command line

+1. Go to frontend folder
 2. Installing: npm install
 3. Environment: Rename as you like.
 4. Running: npm run dev